Skip to main content

 Tool recall across a session

-Substantive tool results in a session can be persisted and recalled so later turns do not always repeat the same expensive calls.
+Substantive tool results in a session can be persisted and recalled so later turns can reuse earlier evidence.
 From an observability perspective, that means:

 • Turn 1: investigation on a customer issue → evidence stored.